 Black and white photography has remained popular throughout the ages.
 And, if you ask me, it’s with good reason!
 Whether shooting digital or film formats, black and white photos can strike a powerful chord for your viewer.

-I have 5 super useful black and white photography tips to share with you.
+I have five super useful black and white photography tips to share with you.
 You’ll be capturing your own beautiful black and white photos in no time.

 5 Black and White Photograph Tips

 Focus on your subject!
-Whether it be a person, place, or object make sure it’s cleary the intention of the photograph you’re taking.
+Whether it be a person, place, or object make sure it’s clearly the intention of the photograph you’re taking.

 Sounds easy, right?
 Well, it can be trickier than you think!

 It really requires you to pay attention to the details of your subject.
 Because the image is without color, the viewer will be drawn to the expressions and emotions of your portrait.